parenthetical-e/simplepsychtoolbox/README.txt

   3. A working installation of psychtoolbox is (obviously) needed too.

 # Notes:
-  - [11/16/2011] While feature complete for this inital posting, such as it is, substantial testing and debugging is still needed.
+  - [11/16/2011] While feature complete for this initial posting, such as it is, substantial testing and debugging is still needed.
 Once that is done this file will be updated.

   - [11/21/2011] Functions have all received (at least) basic testing and seem to be working as intended.
 For use information, see each functions own inline comments and the two experimental templates along, with their triallist creation mates (e.g. experimental_template_II.m along with create_trialist_II.m).